-Decision service implementations SHALL return a result as described above, and MAY return additional information such as intermediate results, log records, debugging information, error messages, rule annotations, etc. The format of any additional information is left unspecified.
+Decision service implementations SHALL return a result as described above, and MAY return additional information such as intermediate results, log records, and may return additional information, error messages, rule annotations, etc. The format of any additional information is left unspecified.